ApsiV11/sisu-grade-distribution/README.md

 # sisu-grade-distribution
-Show grade distribution in Sisu
+This is a Chrome Extension which purpose is to show the grade distribution for courses in Sisu.